andibalo/efishery-task/README.md

 ```

 ## Fetch-App
 `fetch-app` is responsible for resources from efishery endpoint.
 It also uses an in-memory caching to cache conversion rate from https://www.exchangerate-api.com.
+It is using the Gin golang framework.

 ### Fetch-App Environment Variables
 * `SERVER_PORT` defines which port the application will listen to